Vegan frozen hot chocolate with mint is perfect for those hot summer days. Cooled hot chocolate poured over shaved ice cubes

 Can I use packaged hot chocolate powder?

 Yes, use regular Swiss Miss Hot Chocolate packets.
-Heat milk, steep the mint, discard mint and then add the hot chocolate packet.
+Heat milk, steep the mint, discard the mint, and then add the hot chocolate packet.
 Mix well and let it cool.
 Then, add to shaved ice cubes and serve

 Yes, you can freeze this hot chocolate.
 It sounds like an oxymoron type of question, am I right?
 Make sure all the ice has melted first.
-Then, transfer to ice cube tray and freeze it.
-Put it into coffee, smoothies or chocolate slushies
+Then, transfer it to an ice cube tray and freeze it.
+Put it into coffee, smoothies, or chocolate slushies

 Is chocolate vegan?

 Yes, you can find vegan chocolate on the market.
-There are several companies that don’t use any dairy in their chocolate recipes.
+Several companies don’t use any dairy in their chocolate recipes.

 What else can I add to it?